 An Unexpected Discovery

 During the rehabilitation of the Chapel, it was discovered that the Chapel had been constructed over grave sites.
 The City of Austin reached out to the community for their response, and worked with archaeologists to examine the site.
 The staff report includes a departmental recommendation to exhume, reinter and memorialize as many of the discovered burials as possible in close proximity to the Oakwood Chapel, each to be identified with individual grave monumentation.
-The report also includes all submitted public feedback:

 Jennifer Chenoweth, Museum Site Coordinator